What is the Look-Back Period in Pennsylvania Bankruptcy?

 A trustee is essentially looking for a transaction intended to hide an asset that could be sold and liquidated.
 The most common examples are transfers or sales to family members or close associates.
-The transfers can include the transfer of deeds to homes and other real estate as well as interest in assets such as stocks and shares of other valuable investments without receiving proper compensation.
+The transfers can include the transfer of deeds to homes and other real estates as well as interest in assets such as stocks and shares of other valuable investments without receiving proper compensation.
 Any transaction preceding the bankruptcy for less than market value can be challenged in a bankruptcy process.

 Another example is when someone transfers a valuable asset to one creditor and files for bankruptcy later, leaving other creditors without the possibility of payment.
-The goal of the trustee in looking back to reach out to those assets is to liquidate it in order to pay other creditors.
+The goal of the trustee in looking back to reach out to those assets is to liquidate them in order to pay other creditors.
 This can happen in a wide variety of circumstances that don’t have to relate to fraudulent intent.
 With the assistance of an experienced attorney, your actions don’t have to undergo unnecessary scrutiny.

 Why Do I Need to Know About the Look-Back Period?